BritishBenji/BritishBenji/README.md

-I'm an amatuer python programmer, mainly working with [discord.py](https://github.com/Rapptz/discord.py) (which you'll find most, if not all, of my projects written with.)
+I'm an amateur python programmer, mainly working with [discord.py](https://github.com/Rapptz/discord.py) (which you'll find most, if not all, of my projects written with.)